 The majority of expats move to Malaysia with a firm job offer and contract in place, and most often as part of an inter-company transfer.

-It is very difficult to relocate to the country on a tourist visa and then seek employment.
-Business and work visas and permits for Malaysia are vitally important as the fines and laws regarding illegal work in the country are strict, as are those governing tax compliance.
+It is difficult to come to the country on a tourist visa and then seek employment.
+Work permits for Malaysia are vitally important as the fines and laws regarding illegal work in the country are strict, as are those governing tax compliance.
 Expats wanting to work in Malaysia will need to ensure that they have the appropriate work permit.
 This can often be a lengthy and complicated process, but it is normally facilitated by the hiring company.

 There are restrictions in place on the number of foreign employees that Malaysian companies can hire.
 This is probably the hardest regulation to overcome when seeking a job in Malaysia.
 However, once a company has convinced the government that there are no better qualified Malaysians to fill the position and that the potential employee and their position are of vital importance, then obtaining a visa and orchestrating the move should run smoothly.